ronan-develop/spring-boot-course/README.md

 **⁻** Disadvantages :

-If you have web related components like `@RestController`, not created until requested, may not discover configuration issue ubtil too late and verify you have enough memory for all beans once created.
+If you have web related components like `@RestController`, not created until requested, may not discover configuration issue until too late and verify you have enough memory for all beans once created.

 > Lazy initialization feature is disabled by default.